MicrosoftDocs/cloud-adoption-framework/docs/security/innovation-security.md

 ## Security in repositories

-Typically, developers create, manage and share their code in repositories such as GitHub or Azure DevOps Repos.
-This provides a central, version controlled library of code that can be collaborate on easily.
+Typically, developers create, manage, and share their code in repositories such as GitHub or Azure DevOps Repos.
+This approach provides a central, version controlled library of code that can be collaborate on easily.
 However, enabling a number of collaborators on a single codebase can also introduce the risk of changes being introduced that lead to vulnerabilities or the unintentional inclusion of credentials or tokens in commits.

-To address this, development teams should evaluate and implement a repository scanning capability.
+To address this risk, development teams should evaluate and implement a repository scanning capability.
 Repository scanning tools are intended to perform static code analysis on source code within repositories and look for vulnerabilities or credentials and flag items found for remediation.

 This capability acts as a backstop to protect against human error and is a useful safeguard in distributed teams where a number of people are collaborating in the same repository.
 The security validation of code can happen both within the Integrated Development Environment (IDE), such as Visual Studio Code, or at the point of creating a pull request to merge code into a branch or repository.